NeuroDataDesign/orange-panda-f16s17/brainstorm/problems/problem1_kumar.md

 Neurofeedback already exists effectively with PTSD, and work is being done in the area currently.
 In addition, research into brain imaging and other biomarkers already is ongoing.

 [Neuroplasticity and Addiction Recovery](https://www.psychologytoday.com/blog/ending-addiction-good/201302/neuroplasticity-and-addiction-recovery)

-[History on Relating Neuroplasticity and Drugs](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3878148/) [Neurofeedback in Treatment](https://www.researchgate.net/profile/Fateme_Dehghani-Arani/publication/45718746_Effectiveness_of_neurofeedback_training_as_a_treatment_for_opioid-dependent_patients/links/53ff60370cf29dd7cb51f2ad.pdf)
+[History on Relating Neuroplasticity and Drugs](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3878148/)

+[Neurofeedback in Treatment](https://www.researchgate.net/profile/Fateme_Dehghani-Arani/publication/45718746_Effectiveness_of_neurofeedback_training_as_a_treatment_for_opioid-dependent_patients/links/53ff60370cf29dd7cb51f2ad.pdf)

-[A couple other examples of Neurofeedback](http://www.parkerneurofeedback.com/research-on-substance-abuse/) [Neurofeedback in Brain Trauma](http://www.addictionpro.com/article/neurofeedback-showing-promise-addressing-tbi)
+[A couple other examples of Neurofeedback](http://www.parkerneurofeedback.com/research-on-substance-abuse/)

-Attach any reference links for the problem here too (showing its relevance, research in the area, etc.)
+[Neurofeedback in Brain Trauma](http://www.addictionpro.com/article/neurofeedback-showing-promise-addressing-tbi)